philzook58/philzook58.github.io/_notes/Programming/linkers.md

 - PE - windows
 - Mach-o - mac
 ## ELF
+[The missing link: explaining ELF static linking, semantically](https://dl.acm.org/doi/10.1145/3022671.2983996) a fantastic paper on a formalization of elf and linking generally

 `man elf` on your system will give you a whole spiel

 [The elf spec](https://refspecs.linuxfoundation.org/elf/elf.pdf)